-Almost every international student will attest to the fact that it is not easy living away from home.
-Away from the life you know it.
+Part-time jobs for international student are almost every international student’s consideration.
+Every international student will attest to the fact that it is not easy living away from home.
+Away from life as, you know it.
 The cost of living in a foreign land is most times higher than back at home, hence an extra coin goes a long way into cushioning your life for the better.

-This is driven partly by the need to make some money for upkeep in a foreign country or need to utilize the free time in a beneficial manner.
+This is driven partly by the need to make some money for upkeep in a foreign country or need to utilize free time beneficially.

 Useful Tips on How to Get a Part-Time Job